Alberto-Quinonez/database-storefront-sync/README.md

 |                     100000  |     766.6213  |     741.6397  |     777.1347  |     781.0896  |
 |                    1000000  |   21215.7688  |   20193.6161  |   22157.3526  |   21296.3377  |
 -----------------------------------------------------------------------------------------------

+*Update, managed to generate an input file with varying depth from 13-20 tree depth, with about 100 trees and speed was about 4505.9990ms.
+Root id is 0, not null.